 A psycho-educational assessment program is offered on a fee-for-service basis for students seeking academic accommodations.
 Appointments can be made in person at UC5000 or by telephone to (709) 864-8874.

 This 3 credit hour course is an introduction to cognitive and affective learning strategies and techniques with an emphasis on the application of these techniques in the students' own learning repertoires together with an overview of relevant research from cognitive psychology and related fields.
 Topics covered will include information processing, memory, forgetting, problem solving, metacognition, general and specific learning strategies, learning styles, and affective strategies.
 Students can receive credit for only one of UCC 2020 or the former University 2020.

 The Wellness Program co-ordinates a broad range of health and wellness services for the student community.
 Our main mission is to raise awareness to the many self-care skills needed for all.
 This consists of the peer helper program and the many other outreach events organized by this office.
-Located in the Counselling Centre, wellness education works with in collaboration with various campus and community organizations to help facilitate wellness promotion at the University.
+Located in the Counselling Centre, the Wellness Program works in collaboration with various campus and community organizations to help facilitate wellness promotion at the University.